git-ashish/simple-php-git-deploy/README.md

 * If the Git repo you wish to deploy is private, the system user running PHP also needs to have the right SSH keys to access the remote repository.

+## SSH Setup for Amazon Linux AMI

+* The default user for httpd is ``apache`` and the home folder for it is ``/var/www``.
+The .ssh folder must be created in this home directory and keys should be stored here.
+You should copy the public key contents to BitBucket/Github.
+* Only for first time, sudo -u apache git clone repo.git should be run so that the BitBucket server is added in the `apache` user's know_host file.
+After this, the hook that will be setup can take care of everything.

 ## Usage

  * Configure the script and put it somewhere that's accessible from the